mzen17/WriterCMS/README.md

 StarCMS is a powerful CMS designed with simplicity in mind.
 It is ideal for bloggers, novel writers, and other various end-users as it is designed to be extremely simple yet with power features.

 ## Features
-- Automatic Hierachy

-Designed like a file system, StarCMS allows for highly complex storage of data.
+- Automatic Hierachy | Designed like a file system, StarCMS allows for highly complex storage of data.

-- Background Management

-Extremely simple backgrounds design for bucket, spreading it to all its pages for consistency and beauty.
+- Background Management | Simple backgrounds design for bucket, spreading it to all its pages for consistency and beauty.

-- User Systems

-Collaborate with ease across several authors through internal web, maximizing security.
+- User Systems | Collaborate with ease across several authors through internal web, maximizing security.

-- Administration

-Easy to use frontend to change the background.
+- Administration | Easy to use frontend to change the background.

 ## Purpose
 This project's use case is for creating and managing any document that severely relies on paging while providing a streamlined workflow for publishing to the web.
 This particularly exists for the two following purposes: